Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Background and Related Work

-While existing datasets have labeled vulnerable and non-vulnerable source code~\citep{chen_diversevul_2023, fan_cc_2020}, to our knowledge, there are no datasets that specifically capture vulnerability reintroducing commits and their fixes.
+While existing datasets have labeled vulnerable and non-vulnerable source code~\citep{chen_diversevul_2023, fan_cc_2020}, to our knowledge, there are no datasets that specifically capture sequences of commits that resolve and reintroduce vulnerabilities.
 Our work resolves this by releasing a dataset that extends established vulnerability datasets~\citep{chen_diversevul_2023, fan_cc_2020} with 81 pairs for the ImageMagick project that both resolve existing CWEs while simultaneously reintroducing new vulnerabilities.